aws-amplify/discord-bot/CONTRIBUTING.md

 ## Testing

-Run the test suite with `pnpm test`.
+Run the end-to-end tests with `pnpm test`.
+This will launch Vite in `e2e` mode, which will load secrets from `.env.e2e` if it exists.
+In a CI setting it is recommended to use a separate set of secrets unique to the end-to-end test flow.

 ### Unit Tests